groboclown/whimbrel/docs/contract.md

   * `READY` - turn the activity to `READY`.
 Should only happen when the last of its dependencies enters `COMPLETED` state.
   * `QUEUED` - turn the activity to `QUEUED`.
-Should only happen when this is the first activity for the workflow and the e, or if all its dependencies entered `COMPLETED` state.
+Should only happen when this is the first activity for the workflow and the activity has no dependencies.
 * Current state `READY`:
-  *
+  * `CANCEL` - turn the activity to `CANCELLED`.
+Can happen if the user requests a cancellation, or if this activity depends on another one that failed.
+  * `QUEUED` - turn the activity to `QUEUED`.
+Happens when another thread or process on the same computer launches, or when the docker container is launched, or a task is requested to run in ECS, and so on.
+  * `PREPARING` - turn the activity to `PREPARING`.
+Should only happen when the actor checking the activity immediately runs the activity, without needing to use a different process to perform the actual execution.
+  * `RUNNING` - turn the activity to `RUNNING`.
+Should only happen when the actor checking the activity immediately runs the activity, without going through an environment procurement phase.
 * Current state `QUEUED`:
   * `CANCEL` - turn the activity to `CANCELLED`.
   * `PREPARING` - turn the activity to `PREPARING`.